mlindholm/royalblue-theme/README.md

 For more screenshots visit the [project site](http://mlindholm.github.io/royalblue/).

-## Activating
+## Installing

-You can install the theme and keep up to date by cloning the repo directly into your **Packages** directory in the Sublime Text application settings area.
+You can install the theme and keep up to date by cloning the repo directly into your **Packages** directory by using the command below:

+    git clone https://github.com/mlindholm/royalblue-theme.git "Royal Blue"

 After downloading the theme add/update your theme entry to

     "theme": "Royal Blue.sublime-theme"